 Tree removal notice

-This summer, due to hazard tree removal, Illecillewaet Campground will have limited availability and Loop Brook Campground will open later than usual.
+This summer, due to hazard tree removal, Illecillewaet Campground will have limited availability and Loop Brook Campground will be closed for rehabilitation.

 A spruce beetle outbreak in Glacier National Park is leaving most of the older spruce trees in the area dead or dying.
 For public safety and to reduce the wildfire risk, dead trees are being removed from visitor areas including Illecillewaet and Loop Brook campgrounds.

 The forest will look different afterwards, but the removal of these trees will allow greater diversity, and new growth.
 Spruce beetles play an important role in maintaining healthy forests.
 They are the main source of natural disturbance in the inland rainforest.

 Three frontcountry campgrounds are located in Rogers Pass National Historic Site, the heart of Glacier National Park.
 Immerse yourself in the stunning scenery and cultural history of the Columbia Mountains.